 Reserved_2 (3 bytes): Padding to enforce alignment of the data on a 4-byte field.
-The client can fill this field with any value when writing the stream.
-The server MUST ignore the value of this field when reading the stream.

 2.2.2.17 AUX_CLIENT_CONTROL

 EnableFlags (4 bytes): The following table describes the flags that instruct the client to either enable or disable behavior.
 To disable a client behavior, the server does not set the flag to the specified value.